-- The request will be rejected with HTTP403 with an error equal to "insufficient_scope" - The refresh token will be revoked so the request could be replayed once a new token, having the right scope, would have been requested and provided. - The new refresh token will be valid up to 90 days.
+- The request will be rejected with HTTP403 with an error equal to "insufficient scope" - The refresh token will be revoked so the request could be replayed once a new token, having the right scope, would have been requested and provided.

-3.4.3.4.
+3.4.2.7.
 Refreshing the Access Token